Here you will learn about which flowers and plants are great for attracting insects to your prairie garden in Alberta!

 Choose your variety carefully, but goldenrod is an excellent addition for an autumn garden that is well loved and visited by insects.

-To create a space where an abundance of little flying critters can thrive, you shouldn’t use pesticides and herbicides in your yard!
-You should plant a variety of native flower and grass species that will support your native insect (and arachnid!) populations.
+To create a space where an abundance of little flying critters can thrive, it’s best not to use pesticides and herbicides in your yard!
+But do plant a variety of native flower and grass species that will support your native insect (and arachnid!) populations.

 Their hums and buzzes and intricate webs will add life and interest to your garden and you can feel fulfilled, knowing you’ve done your part in caring for the earth.